wikimedia/integration-quibble/README.md

 Then run the quibble command:

-	ZUUL_URL=https://gerrit.wikimedia.org/r/p ZUUL_BRANCH=master ZUUL_REF=master quibble --packages-source vendor
+    quibble --packages-source vendor --db mysql

 CACHING
 -------

-To avoid cloning MediaWiki over the network, you should initialize local bare repositories to be used as cache to copy from:
+To avoid cloning MediaWiki over the network, you should initialize local bare repositories to be used as a reference for git to copy from:

     mkdir -p ref/mediawiki/skins
     git clone --bare mediawiki/core ref/mediawiki/core.git